 How long does it take to prepare for the GRE?

-The time that you'll require to Prepare for your GRE can depend on a wide range of factors!
-Your target score, the current level of preparation, the amount of time you devote each day and your natural learning speed all play an important role in determining how long your journey takes!
+The time that you will require to prepare for your GRE can depend on a wide range of factors.
+Your target score, your current level of preparation, the amount of time you can devote each day and your natural learning speed all play important roles in determining how long your journey takes.

-While there’s no hard and fast rule, an analysis of AdmitEDGE ( ...formerly GREedge) students shows that the majority of 320+ scorers spend 60 days on their GRE® Preparation, as you can see in the graph below.
+While there is no hard-and-fast rule, an analysis of AdmitEDGE students shows that a majority of 320+ scorers spend 60 days on their GRE® preparation, as you can see in the graph below.

-The exact amount of time that you'll need to prepare might be different though, based on your diagnostic test score and time-availability!
+The exact amount of time that you will need to prepare might be different though, based on your diagnostic test score and time-availability!

 But we can also see that the 2nd largest chunk of students prepared for the same score in less than 30 days - a remarkable feat indeed!
 So how did they plan their GRE® preparation in such an effective manner?
 Let’s find out!

-Daily time allocation to GRE® preparation (Quants & Verbal)
+Daily time allocation for GRE® preparation (Quants & Verbal)

 - 1 hour 15 minutes for the Quantitative section: Cover one topic for 45 -60 minutes then take a test for 20-30 minutes.
 Carefully review the mistakes made after the topic based test.

 - 1 hour 15 minutes for the Verbal section: Half of this time should be spent on Reading Comprehension.
-Learning 30 words a day for a good GRE® vocabulary.
+It is important to learn 30 words a day for a good GRE® vocabulary.

-Of course, the effectiveness of your preparation is not just about how much time you devote to learning and practicing, but also on how efficient and organized your study-plan is!
-Which brings us to our next, and one of the most important topics.
+Of course, the effectiveness of your preparation is not just about how much time you devote to learning and practicing, but also on how efficient and organized your study plan is!
+That brings us to our next, which is also one of the most important topics.